NamanSatish/namansatish.github.io/_projects/184_final.md

 ### 3. Usage

-After these changes, we could now access these fields in our pathtracer.
+After these changes, we could access these fields in our pathtracer.

 ```cpp
 if (light->is_negative()) {